Peppora Station

 Project Information:

-The surrounding region is defined by its use for extensive pastoral grazing, primarily for sheep and cattle, within the semi-arid rangelands of the Western Division of NSW.
-The environment is characterized by low, erratic rainfall, generally averaging between 250mm and 300mm annually.
-The soil landscape in this district typically features solonized brown soils, sandy loams, and red earths, with heavier clay soils present near the Darling River floodplains.
+The surrounding region in the Western Division of NSW is traditionally known for its extensive pastoral grazing, primarily running sheep, cattle, and goats.
+The local environment experiences a harsh semi-arid climate defined by low and erratic rainfall, typically averaging between 250mm and 300mm annually.
+The region's soil landscape generally consists of solonized brown soils, sandy loams, and red earths, shifting to heavier clay soils closer to the Darling River floodplains.